5 Favorite Places to Stay – Bend & Sunriver Rentals & Hotels Great For Families!

 Kids Activity Center: Special evening for 3 hrs (parents could go into town to dinner in Bend): Cowboy Night: He led the show tonight at the activity center where they panned for gold, learned to lasso, and made s’mores just to name a few!

-Honorable Mentions for Places to Stay in Bend & Nearby –
+Honorable Mentions for Hotels in Bend & Nearby –

 This spot has a funky mix of a laid back camping vibe, but you can also rent some really cool restored vintage trailers (or bring your own RV), if you are looking for an RV park in Bend.

 Image courtesy of Black Butte Ranch